Hammad1007/Digital-Clock/README.md

 # Digital-Clock

-A digital time piece made using HTML, CSS and Javascript.
+A digital time piece made using concepts of HTML, CSS and Javascript.

 **Collaborators:** Hammad Rashid